insight-creative/Insight-Creative-2021/content/blog/should-you-advertise-during-a-pandemic/index.md

 ---
 layout: blog
+seo:
   title: "Should you continue to advertise during a pandemic?"
+  description: "One question on everyone’s mind right now, should you continue to advertise during a pandemic?
+Discover five reasons why you should seriously consider it."
+  featured_image: should-you-advertise-during-pandemic-2000.jpg
+  featured_image_alt: Should you advertise during a pandemic
 date: 2020-04-13
 author: Molly Setzer
-description: "One question on everyone’s mind right now, should you continue to advertise during a pandemic?
-Discover five reasons why you should seriously consider it."
-text-color: "ffffff"
-back-color: "d31145"
-image: should-you-advertise-during-pandemic-2000.jpg
-image_alt: Should you advertise during a pandemic
-tag: blog
+categories: ["Design"]
 page_class: single-post
 ---